Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 Types of Alcohol Withdrawal

-There are different types of withdrawal syndromes that can occur:
+Different types of withdrawal syndromes can occur:

-- Initial withdrawal symptoms, or a hangover
+- Initial withdrawal symptoms or a hangover

 - Alcohol withdrawal seizures